Links between Wales and Japan

 Thanks to its enchanting and heartwarming stories like Spirited Away, My Neighbor Totoro and Ponyo, Tokyo-based animation studio, Studio Ghibli, has evolved from a beloved national name in Japan to an internationally celebrated production house, known world over for its fantastical creations.

-While the endearing landscapes and characters found in its films may seem otherworldly, you might be surprised to know that much of the inspiration behind Ghibli’s stories is rooted in reality and can be traced back to Wales.
+While the endearing landscapes and characters found in its films may seem otherworldly, you might be surprised to know that the inspiration behind some of Ghibli’s stories is rooted in reality and can be traced back to Wales.

-11. Food and Drink: The Welsh discoveries that saved Japanese sushi
+Food and Drink: the Welsh discoveries that saved Japanese sushi

 Synonymous with Japan, sushi is a dish that’s loved by people worldwide.
-But, what many might not know is that, without the discoveries of a British botanist in Wales, the entire industry risked being devastated.
-It was the findings of marine lecturer and researcher, Dr Kathleen Mary Drew-Baker, off the Pembrokeshire coast, that helped to revolutionise seaweed production and enabled sushi to become the global dish that it is today.
+But, what many might not know is that the discoveries of a British botanist in Wales helped boost the industry when it was at risk.
+It was the findings of marine lecturer and researcher, Dr Kathleen Mary Drew-Baker, off the Pembrokeshire coast, that helped to revolutionise seaweed production, supporting sushi to become the global dish that it is today.

-12. Sport: The Welsh wonder who conquered the world and then Japan
+Sport: the Welsh wonder who conquered the world - and then Japan

 When it comes to sport, rugby is undoubtedly much loved by both Wales and Japan.
 In fact, it was while watching the ‘beautiful’ Welsh team play against Japan in 1975 that Koji Tokumasu, the President of Asia Rugby and driving force behind Japan hosting the 2019 World Cup, fell in love with the game, sparking a shared passion between the two nations.